Plasma effects on gravitational lensing and shadow observables of a Kerr-like black hole in a dark matter halo: Abstract

 \section{Abstract}

-Plasma, as a medium around the black hole for light propagation, is known to visibly alter the shape of its shadow and the observables, which could impact the interpretation of the Event Horizon Telescope results.
-In this study, we examine how dark matter and non-magnetized, pressureless plasma influence the shadow of a Kerr-like black hole.
-We analyze the null-geodesics in the presence of both homogeneous and inhomogeneous plasma profiles and show how their influence on photon orbits affects the resulting black hole shadow.
-Our findings indicate that increasing the black hole's spin generally enlarges both the shadow radius and deformation.
-Additionally, the viewing angle decreases the shadow radius while reducing deformation as the observer moves farther from the equatorial plane.
-For this model, astrophysically reasonable amounts of dark matter show no significant impact on the photon trajectories.
-However, we observe that increasing plasma density increases both the shadow radius and deformation for homogeneous plasma, while it decreases them for inhomogeneous plasma.
-The emission rate also depends significantly on the model of plasma chosen, with homogeneous plasma causing significantly more emission as plasma strength increases.
-We also study the constraints obtained from comparing theoretical shadow radii with EHT observations of M87* and Sgr A*, which allows us to infer reasonable plasma distribution properties and frequencies in our theoretical model.
+Plasma surrounding a black hole modifies light propagation and can alter the observed shadow, potentially affecting the interpretation of Event Horizon Telescope data.
+We study the effects of dark matter and nonmagnetized pressureless plasma on the shadow of a Kerr-like black hole by analyzing null geodesics in both homogeneous and inhomogeneous plasma distributions.
+For the homogeneous plasma profile, the asymptotic Bardeen coordinates acquire a refractive normalization factor arising from the leading-order coupling between the metric function $\Delta(r)$ and the radial plasma function $f_r(r)\propto r^2$.
+We show that increasing the black hole spin generally enlarges the shadow radius and increases its deformation, while moving the observer away from the equatorial plane decreases both quantities.
+For the parameter ranges considered, astrophysically reasonable dark matter densities in this model do not produce appreciable changes in the photon trajectories.
+Plasma effects, however, are significant: increasing the plasma density increases the shadow radius and deformation for homogeneous plasma, but decreases them for inhomogeneous plasma.
+The energy emission rate likewise depends strongly on the plasma model, with homogeneous plasma producing a substantially larger rate as the plasma strength increases.
+As an illustrative benchmark, we compare the resulting geometric critical-curve sizes with EHT-inferred shadow-size intervals for M87* and Sgr A*.